 The value of video content for your website

-The relationship between Google and YouTube is particularly important here: Google owns YouTube and prioritises its videos in search results over other video services and often over other non-video websites.
-Creating videos for a YouTube channel also provides you with content you can easily embed on your own website to help keep it looking fresh and lively.
+The relationship between Google and YouTube is particularly important to keep in mind here: Google owns YouTube and therefore prioritises its videos in search results over other video services (and often over non-video websites too).
+Creating videos for a YouTube channel also provides you with content you can easily embed on your website to help keep it looking fresh and lively.

 Consider hosting platforms besides YouTube

 Following the above information, when you're choosing which platform to post your videos on we recommend starting with YouTube, which attracts an estimated 1 million unique visitors per month (source).
 It is the most popular video site on the internet on the internet by a long shot for a reason and it doesn't look like this will change any time soon - it's been reported people collectively watch upwards of 1 billion hours of YouTube per day (source).

 A YouTube presence is sufficient for the video purposes of most businesses, but if you want to target other video sites as well then you could consider some of YouTube's competitors like Dailymotion or Vimeo.
 Facebook is also on the rise - 49% of consumers connect with video streaming on Facebook (source).

 The main challenge with video content is actually having to produce it.
 Creating high-quality videos that show your business in a positive light can be time consuming and expensive.
 A bad video can be worse than none at all.
 Don't fall into the trap of thinking you need video content just because that's how you do online business - ensure you are clear about the marketing purpose behind each video.

 There is a danger in spreading yourself too thin between video, blogging and social media.
 Be sure you have a well-defined marketing strategy appropriate to your goals and business type, and that you are clear on how video and all your content fit within this.
 Are you trying to drive conversions, increase backlinks, spread brand awareness or something else entirely?